RajahLone/gifdec.ldg/README.md

 Library using the LDG system and the GIF decoder functions from https://github.com/lecram/gifdec with some modifications.
 Instead of generating TC24 bitmap, the result is 2D width x height sized byte-array of colors indexes (ie chunky format).
+This is public domain, same as the upstream project.

 Used by: